Once the leaves have fallen, so many signs of life appear!

 For the moment, these invertebrate signs remain unidentified--perhaps to declare themselves at a later time.

-Even when encased in ice, the plums are interacting with with winter wildlife--both the kinds that are familiar to us and the kinds that are still mysterious.
+Even when encased in ice, the plums are interacting with winter wildlife--both the kinds that are familiar to us and the kinds that are still mysterious.